At-Home Therapy Techniques: Simple Practices for Coping and Healing

 How to Journal for Emotional Health

-1. Set aside 10-15 minutes and write without judgment.
+1. Set aside 10-15 minutes in a quiet space.

 Why It Works